urbit/operators.urbit.org/content/manual/running/hosting.md

 In the Dojo, use either `"CTRL + D"` or `|exit` to shut down your ship.

-Archive your ship by running `tar cvzf riclen-tinlyr.tar.gz ~/path/to/your/pier` (substitute your own ship name and pier location).
+Archive your pier by running `tar cvzf riclen-tinlyr.tar.gz ~/path/to/your/pier` (substitute your own ship name and pier location).

 {% /tab %}